 Is This Coffee Grinder Right For Me?

 In a way, the Baratza Vario-W is easier to use than many other coffee grinders.
 The reason is simple, when we look at recipes, they don’t measure the dosage in seconds, they do it in grams.
-This machine can grind the precise amount that you need.
+Just set the desired weight and this machine can grind the precise amount that you need.

-As such, this burr grinder is an excellent choice for anyone who plans to follow a recipe, and with its 3 pre-set buttons, the burr mill is suitable for beginners and intermediate users alike; particularly those who just want to keep things simple.
+As such, this burr grinder is an excellent choice for anyone who plans to follow a recipe, and with its 3 pre-set buttons, the burr mill is suitable for beginners and intermediate users alike.
+It also comes with a digital display that shows your the settings you picked.
+This grinder is perfect for those who just want to keep things simple.

 Again similar to the Vario, the Baratza Vario-W Coffee Grinder has a small footprint, and it’s intuitive to use.
 There’s also very little coffee retained inside the burr mill, meaning that it won’t ruin your coffee experience next time you use it.

-With a more precise grind, the burr mill is perfect for the growing number of pour-over audiences; it reproduces consistent grinds easier and faster.
+With a more precise grind, the ceramic burr mill is perfect for the growing number of pour-over audiences; it produces consistent grinds easier and faster.
 All you have to do is press a button, and knowing that the weight is the same every time, simply pour it out to brew.

 What I don’t like about this coffee grinder is it creates a HUGE amount of static.
 When you try to make fine grinds for espresso, there will be grinds stuck everywhere.
 If you’re making fine grinds, be sure to add a couple more grams because you’ll lose a few due to static; when you pour them out, a lot of them will stay stuck inside the container.

 Wait there’s more!
 The Baratza Vario-W is also messy.
-When you move the ground container, grinds that accumulated at the top will fall onto the counter top, which creates a mess.
+When you move the ground container, the coffee grounds that accumulated at the top will fall onto the counter top, which creates a mess.
 The Vario also has the same problem, but unlike it, the Vario-W doesn’t come with the portafilter option, since it’s not designed for espresso.

 The messiness issue is compounded by the fact that it’s difficult to clean!
 The joints on this Baratza coffee grinder is stiff.
 It takes quite a bit of force to remove the hopper to access the burrs, and even more to remove the outer burrs to access the inner burrs.
 I’m not saying its super complicated; it just takes a bit more effort than usual when you try to remove the parts that’re in the way.